-Obviously, this is easier to pull off from a relative position of power, such as when you have just defeated someone, or when interrogating a prisoner.
-But it goes both ways, and it's even more impressive when someone manages to turn the tables on someone who was in a superior position.
-When this is done by one being interrogated, and only then, it's the Hannibal Lecture.
+Obviously, this is easier to pull off from a relative position of power, such as when you have just defeated someone, or when interrogating a prisoner, but it goes both ways.
+It's even more impressive when someone manages to turn the tables on someone who was in a superior position.
+When this is done by one being interrogated—and only then—it's the Hannibal Lecture.
 Naturally, in between these cases there is the one where both parties start out on an equal footing.

 As stated above, there is frequent overlap with "The Reason You Suck" Speech, but the concepts are not the same.
 "The Reason You Suck" Speech is about what you say, this is about what you do by saying it.
 You can tell someone they suck without breaking them down or even intending to do so, particularly if you're just annoyed, and you can break someone down without telling them why they suck.